Tomato 'Noire de Crimée'

 - 60cm (24in)

 - Sow seed under cover February-March in warmth.
-Keep small plants in a suny, frost-free environment until they can be planted in the greenhouse from late April or outdoors in late May.
+Keep small plants in a sunny, frost-free environment until they can be planted in the greenhouse from late April or outdoors in late May.

 An extraordinary, crimson-skinned, Russian Tomato with incredible flavour and a firm, but juicy texture for the ultimate tomato salad.